AyrtonBayer25/SQLALCHEMY-and-Pandas/README.md

 # SQLALCHEMY-and-Pandas
-This repository displays the integration of SQLALCHEMY and Pandas together to transform into a relational database.
+This repository displays the integration of SQLALCHEMY and Pandas together to transform the data into a relational database.